 Office Relocation IT Moves and Changes

-The world of business is ever changing and it’s likely that, due to factors such as growth, your business will need to upgrade its office or look for new premises.
-Upgrading your premises can be an essential move, but our reliance on IT often presents a daunting and complicated scenario.
-The sheer amount of cabling required to ensure your IT capabilities are working to their maximum is mind boggling.
+The world of business is ever changing.
+Furthermore it’s likely that, due to factors such as growth, your business will need to upgrade its office or look for new premises.
+Upgrading your premises can be an essential move.
+Our reliance on IT often presents a daunting and complicated scenario.
+The sheer amount of cabling during IT moves and changes to ensure your IT capabilities are working to their maximum is mind boggling.
 Therefore, it’s crucial that you understand your cabling requirements when upgrading your office.

-Cabling remains a vital requirement for any business that wants to remain productive and reduce downtime, so it’s important that it’s prioritised when relocating.
+Cabling remains a vital requirement for any business that wants to remain productive and reduce downtime.
+Therefore it’s important that it’s prioritised when relocating.
 For a successful relocation, make sure you consider the following:

-- Understand the New Location: A new set of premises need to be carefully evaluated in order to understand the infrastructure capabilities.
-Surveying the physical layout should be your first move as this will allow you to plan where your cabling, power supplies, networks and telecommunications can be installed.
+- Understand the New Location.
+A new set of premises need to be carefully evaluated in order to understand the infrastructure capabilities.
+Surveying the physical layout should be your first move.
+This will allow you to plan where your cabling, power supplies, networks and telecommunications can be installed.

-- Plan a Budget: Drawing up a budget that understands all your current cabling needs and integrates all the relevant resources should allow you to get a better of understanding of what’s involved in the relocation.
+- Plan a Budget.
+Draw up a budget that understands all your current cabling needs and integrates all the relevant resources.
+This allows you to get a better of understanding of what’s involved in the relocation.

-- Consider Future Expansion: It’s highly likely that your business will need to expand to aid future growth and take advantage of new technology.
-Therefore, you should always make sure your new premises allow you to expand in terms of both space and the ability to integrate additional cabling.
+- Consider Future Expansion.
+It’s highly likely that your business will need to expand to aid future growth and take advantage of new technology.
+Therefore, you should always make sure your new premises allow you to expand.
+This should be in terms of both space and the ability to integrate additional cabling.